There are more than 420 students enrolled in K4-5th grades.

 Students have the opportunity to participate in an accelerated program.

-Students in K4-5th grades have the opportunity to attend chapel, PE, art, music, Spanish, library and recess.
-Parents are invited to attend chapel each Tuesday; please refer to the chapel schedule as specific times vary.
+Students in grades K4-5 have the opportunity to attend chapel, the Wonder Room, PE, art, music, Spanish, library and recess.
+Parents are invited to attend chapel each Tuesday.

 Technology is integrated throughout each subject area.

 School families represent more than 140 different local churches.